·

 2. The way of installing the car seat without the base by using seatbelts is different.
 American seats can be installed with a lap belt only.

 IMPORTANT: Either way, you should always have travel insurance – especially when traveling with a baby.
-You can add your baby (up to 3 kids actually) to your own policy when booking with Safety Wing.
+You can add your baby (up to 3 kids actually) to your policy when booking with Safety Wing.

 Casual stroll with a baby stroller past the white-washed trulli homes, highlighting Italy's heritage as a travel spot for young families.